 An eclipse attack isolates a node from the honest network by controlling all its peer connections.
 The attacker can then feed the victim a false view of the blockchain.

-Eclipse attacks are more dangerous for SPV clients than full nodes because SPV clients cannot independently verify that blocks contain valid transactions.
+Eclipse attacks are more dangerous for SPV clients than for full nodes because SPV clients cannot independently verify that blocks contain valid transactions.

 17.6 Confirmation Security